caterinaponti/CampusTech/README.md

 - Check student balance.
 - Select Snack ($10) or Meal ($25) – max $50/day.
 - Balance updates and donor receives thank-you message.
-- Cute message: “You donated one meal and one snack, congrats!”

 ### Page 5: Final Pages
 - Success: Confetti, GIFs, and message of appreciation.